mythos1717/Wordpress-Simple-Staff-Showcase/readme.md

 *Easy to add to any page or post – just insert a shortcode [showstaff]

 == Installation ==
+**Not Currently Available on the Wordpress Plugin Database.
+Check back soon for this update**
 * Login to your WordPress dashboard.
 * Go to Plugins > Add New > Upload Plugin.
 * Search for Simple Staff Showcase